Solskjaer reveals why Lindelof is missing

 Solskjaer’s first starting XI since being getting the manager’s job on a three-year contract on Thursday contains four changes from the Reds' disappointing exit from the Emirates FA Cup at Wolves.
 David De Gea, Ashley Young, Phil Jones and Juan Mata didn’t play in the 2-1 quarter-final defeat at Molineux, but that quartet come in against Watford to replace Sergio Romero, Diogo Dalot, Lindelof and Jesse Lingard in the line-up to start against the Hornets.

 “We feel it’s a good team we’ve put out.
 There are a couple we’re still nurturing.
-Jesse (Lingard) and Romelu (Lukaku) are not ready to play a full game yet,
+Jesse (Lingard) and Romelu (Lukaku) are not ready to play a full game yet," added the boss.

 “It’s been a good training week with really good focus and intensity and it looks alright.”